AskCodi/Sublime-AskCodi/README.md

 **4. Explain Code:** Select the code, right click and go to Ask Codi.
 Click on Explain Code and a bottom dialogue box opens.
 Keep the default text as it is to get the time complexity of the selected code.
 Delete and either provide a different information if you want(like a library)or leave it empty, and hit enter to get code explanation.
 Wait for bottom panel to open and display the results.

+## How it works

+1. AskCodi uses OpenAI GPT3 to generate suggestions.

+2. For the context, Codi uses 512 characters before the selected query, or position of cursor/caret and uses that code to provide relavant suggestions.
+Please note, AskCodi does not save this context, however it is recommended that you do not include any sensitive data in the context or query.

+3. The generated suggestion and query is saved on AskCodi servers to provide a codebase feature, which is only visible to the user(s) in the workspace they authenticated their device with.
+Only in case you chose "Community" workspace, it is visible to rest of the community.

 ## Change Key-bindings

 **Mac:** Goto Settings => Preferences => Package Settings => AskCodi => Key-bindings